 - Increase VMware branding in support of veterans’ interests globally through military and veteran communities.

 - Mentor veterans, both those working at VMware and those externally.

 - Celebrate the camaraderie and culture of military service within VMware.

 - Encourage service by veterans and supporters, to the community and the benefit of VMware.

-I’m almost an empty nester with my wife Lisa coming up on 30 years together, with my three kids Jenna, Ryan, and Kyle.
-I enjoy motorcycling (Honda GoldWing), bicycling (500 mile bike tours in North Dakota every other year), golfing with my son, community and customers.
+I’m almost an empty nester with my wife Lisa for over 30 years together, with my three kids Jenna, Ryan, and Kyle.
+I enjoy motorcycling, bicycling (500 mile bike tours in North Dakota every other year), golfing with my son, community and customers.
+I recently bought some land in Central Wisconsin that I use to camp regularly in the VMware Mobile Office (motorhome above) and enjoy the great Wisconsin outdoors fishing on my pontoon boat and 4-wheeling in my Jeep and ATVs.
 I’m a TV and Movie fan and have quite a large Plex library at home to keep me occupied even when away from home.
-I am a sports fan – Baseball: Milwaukee Brewers, Football: Minnesota Vikings, and yes the Green Bay Packers but I’ll always pick the Vikes when they play each other.
-It’s kind of hard not to be a Packers Fan living in Wisconsin for almost my whole life.
+I am a sports fan – Baseball: Milwaukee Brewers, Football: Green Bay Packers, Basketball: Milwaukee Bucks, College Sports: Wisconsin Badgers, and love to tailgate whenever I can for sporting events in my home state.
 If you’d like to learn a little more on my history, LinkedIn does a pretty good job of summarizing my professional career.
 You can contact me directly on Twitter or on Linked in based on the links above.
 Thanks for visiting and hope to see you all in person.